Painful Periods and Red Light Therapy

 If you’re ready to give PBM a try, here’s how you can get started:

-1. Consult a Professional: Before starting any new treatment, it’s always a good idea to consult with a Certified Light Therapist who can guide you based on your individual needs.
+1. Consult a Professional: Before starting any new treatment, it’s always a good idea to consult with a professional who can guide you based on your individual needs.
+Therapeutic laser treatments are focused on the lower back, lower abdominal area and lymphatics.

 Dysmenorrhea can be a challenging part of life, but with the growing evidence supporting photobiomodulation, there’s hope for a brighter, pain-free future.
 As always, it’s essential to explore all your options and find what works best for you.
 Here’s to taking control of your health and living your best life, even during that time of the month.